What's the TypeScript "as" Keyword Used For?

 const checkbox = document.getElementById('myCheckbox') as string;

-Please note that the "as" keyword does not perform any type assertions at runtime (as it's removed at compile-time).
-Therefore, this won't throw an exception or return null if the type assertion fails at runtime.
+It's important to note that type assertions do not perform any runtime checking (as the assertions are removed at compile-time).
+Therefore, this won't throw an exception if the type assertion fails at runtime.